Prahladpuri Temple: Beyond riots

-In the early morning of 7 November 1912, miscreants removed an image of Lakshmi from the temple and threw it in a nearby well after stealing the crown; the Hindu devotees blamed local Muslims.
-On 23 January 1913, a Panchayat (trans. assemblage) of Hindus removed the incumbent Mahant leading to protracted litigation.
+In the early hours of 7 November 1912, unidentified miscreants removed an image of Lakshmi from the temple, stole its crown, and threw the image in a nearby well; Hindu devotees blamed local Muslims for the act.
+On 23 January 1913, a panchayat (trans. assembly) of Hindu devotees deposed the incumbent Mahant, leading to protracted litigation.
 (Note: This serves as an interesting example of the powers exerted by the community: the Mahant was dismissed on grounds of addiction to charas, refusal to shelter migrant fakirs, inappropriate conduct with women, and inability to maintain a record of temple donations.
 Ajudhia Das challenged the dismissal before the Magistrate of First Class, arguing the position of Mahant to be hereditary and beyond the powers of Panchayat but failed to get any favorable judgement.An appeal was filed at the Lahore High Court in 1917 and the judgement was pronounced on 1 August 1922.
 Das' dismissal was sustained on rather-technical grounds —he had set up adverse claims to the property in the meanwhile, thus running afoul of Chintaman v.
 Dhondo— but the Panchayat actions were opined to be unjustifiable irrespective of its legal validity.)

 Independent Pakistan

-After the creation of Pakistan, most Hindus migrated to India, but the few remaining Hindus of the city continued to manage the temple affairs.
-Eventually, the image of Narasimha was taken away to a temple in Haridwar in the 70s, and the Evacuee Trust Property Board (ETPB) took over the site, in whose hands it fell into a state of neglect; a madrasa got established inside the temple premises sometime in the 80s.
-Despite this, the temple continued to be a prominent landmark in Multan and even had a dharamshala.
+After the creation of Pakistan, the overwhelming majority of Hindus migrated to India, though a small number who remained in the city continued managing the temple.
+Eventually, in the 1970s, the image of Narasimha was moved to a temple in Haridwar, following which the Evacuee Trust Property Board (ETPB) assumed control of the site.
+Under its administration, the temple gradually fell into neglect, and even a madrasa was established within the complex during the 1980s.
+Nevertheless, the temple remained a prominent landmark in Multan and, for some time, even had a dharamshala.

 Destruction and aftermath

-In 1992, a Muslim mob destroyed the temple and the dharamshala in retaliation for Hindus razing the Babri Masjid in Ayodhya, India; they also targeted local Hindus.
-The temple continues to be in ruins.
-By 2006, squatters had encroached on the lower levels of the ruined structure, and garbage was regularly dumped at the site.
+In 1992, following the demolition of the Babri Masjid in Ayodhya, India by Hindus, a Muslim mob attacked and destroyed the temple alongside the dharamshala in retaliation.
+The temple has remained in ruins ever since.
+By 2006, squatters had encroached on the lower levels of the structure, and the site was frequently used as a garbage dump.